-Perform H2M interaction
+Perform Human to Machine (H2M) interaction

-Depending on the situation a unique interaction channel can provide the complete interaction information but in some cases, it only provides partial information that needs to be fused to get a complete interpretation of the user interaction.
+Depending on the situation a unique interaction channel can provide the complete interaction information but, in some cases, it only provides partial information that needs to be fused to get a complete interpretation of the user interaction.

-When the shop floor operator initiates the interaction the "MI.01 Multi-channel interaction manager" captures the inputs provided by the interaction sources and send them to the appropriate interpreter ("MI.02.
-Uni-channel interpreter") which interprets them by using the semantic representation of the instruction provided by the "MI.03.
-Interaction semantic repository "and sends back the channel interpretation (e.g. gesture interpretation).
+When the shop floor operator initiates the interaction the "MI.01 Multi-channel interaction manager" captures the inputs provided by the interaction sources and sends them to the appropriate interpreter ("MI.02.
+Uni-channel interpreter") which interprets them by using the semantic representation of the instruction and the context information (e.g. operator identification, environment status information, etc.) provided by the "Virtual Asset Repsository" (CAM.03.) though the "CAM.01.
+CAM Services" and sends back the channel interpretation (e.g. gesture interpretation, etc.) to the "MI.01 Multi-channel interaction manager".
 Then the "MI.01 Multi-channel interaction manager" stores the interpretation in the "MI.04.
-MHMI data repository" and sends (i.e. for each relevant channel) uni-channel interpretation to the "MI.05.
+MHMI data repository" and sends the uni-channel interpretation, of each relevant channel, to the "MI.05.
 Multi-channel fusion engine".
-The fusion engine fuses partial interpretation and sends back the multichannel interpretation.
+The fusion engine fuses partial interpretations and sends the multichannel interpretation back to the "MI.01 Multi-channel interaction manager" which requests feedback.